 I keep a snack in my briefcase, and a bottle or two of water.
 I rarely eat lunch because of the long waits.
 It's a big no-no to eat in your booth- customers will not want to interrupt you.
 I'm here to sell, not eat.
 During a lull, I'll grab my snack, step out of my booth, and cram it down in a few bites, and get back in my booth.
 By the way, never leave anything like a coffee cup laying around your booth.
 It's just not professional.
 Briefcases, extra literature, etc. should be stowed out of sight.

 Follow up is the key here.
 People get a lot of information at a show, it's the reason they attend.
 You need to stand above the pile of things they collected, and the mountains of information they'll get in the mail from other exhibitors.

 My routine is to send the information out immediately upon returning.
 Like, within two days.
-The card scanner folks give you a disk or CD of the people whose card you swiped, so it's fairly easy to do a mailing of a few hundred pieces.
+The card scanner folks give you a disk or downloadable file of the people whose card you swiped, so it's fairly easy to do a mailing of a few hundred pieces.

 A month later a phone contact should follow.
 I want to be sure he or she has the information, and knows how to find us.
 After that, it's the normal sales process for your business.

 About the author: Jay Buckley is the founder of MegaPrint, a Plymouth, NH company specializing in large format printing.